miguelmota/ethereum-development-with-go-book/en/block-query/README.md

 # Querying Blocks

-Querying block with go-ethereum is very simple.
+Querying blocks with go-ethereum is a simple process.
 You can call the client's `HeaderByNumber` to return header information about a block.
 It'll return the latest block header if you pass `nil`.

 ```go
 header, err := client.HeaderByNumber(context.Background(), nil)